Wollnbergen/0xv7/SULTAN_PITCH_DECK.md

 ---

-**Q: How is 26.67% APY sustainable?**
+**Q: How is 13.33% APY sustainable?**

-A: It's from 8% inflation divided by ~30% staking ratio.
+A: It's from 4% inflation divided by ~30% staking ratio.
+This APY is designed to cover real validator costs (~$100-150/year infrastructure) plus provide reasonable profit, without excessive token dilution.
 As more people stake, APY naturally decreases (economic equilibrium).
 Pure protocol inflation, no Ponzi mechanics.

 ---